US ‘likely’ has taken over as the world’s top oil producer

 The U.S. Energy Information Administration said Wednesday that America “likely surpassed” Russia in June and August after jumping over Saudi Arabia earlier this year.

-The agency says, however, that’s based on preliminary estimates.
+The agency says that conclusion is based on preliminary estimates.

-If those estimates are right, it would mark the first time in more than two decades that the U.S. has led in output.
+If those estimates are right, it would mark the first time in decades that the U.S. has led in output.

 Most Read Business Stories